 To promote the social, academic and future career success of Transfer Students at UCSB.
-The Transfer Student Alliance will accomplish this goal by amplifying the need for transfer resources and promoting community events.
+The Transfer Student Alliance will accomplish this goal by amplifying the need for transfer resources and promoting community events, participating in state and national conferences to better understanding of transfer student needs, and keep in constant communication with California Community Colleges..
 The Transfer Student Alliance will help to facilitate and implement a smooth transition for transfer students and giving visibility to the Transfer Student community, promoting inclusivity, and providing a platform for transfer student innovation and success.
+The reach of the Transfer Student Alliance shall go beyond the UCSB campus and should try to work with other campuses Transfer Alliances and/or Transfer Student Resources.

 - B) Voting Memberships:

 - 1) One (1) Chair

 - 2) One (1) Co-Chair

 - 3) One (1) Internal Director

 - 4) One (1) Treasurer

 - 5) One (1) External Director

-- 6) One (1) Marketing Director
+- 6) One (1) Communication Director

-- 7) One (1) Social Media/Communication Director
+- 7) One (1) Diversity Director

-- 8) One (1) Diversity Director
+- 8) One (1) Health & Wellness Director

-- 9) One (1) Health & Wellness Director
+- 9) One (1) Secretary/Historian

-- 10) One (1) Secretary/Historian
+- 10) One (1) Events Čoordinator

-- 11) Two (2) Senators
+- 11) Five (5) Transfer Interns 12) Two (2) Senators

 - a) One (1) Transfer Senator

 - b) One (1) Senator chosen by the A.S.
-Internal Vice President
+Internal Vice President.
+Chosen senator should be a transfer student themselves.
+In the case there are no other senators that are a transfer in the senate, then the senator chosen can be any other senator.

-- 12) General voting member
+- 13) General voting member

-- C) Ex-Officio Members:
+C) Ex-Officio Members:

 - 1) A.S.
 Executive Director

 - 2) A.S.
 EVPSA

 - 3) A.S.
 EVPLA

 - 4) A.S.
 Student Advocate General

 - 5) A.S.
 Attorney General

 - 6) A.S.
 President

 - 7) A.S.
 Controller

-- D) Non-Voting Members
+D) Non-Voting Members

 - 1) SACC Liaison

 - 2) Transfer Student Center Liaison

 - 3) Education Opportunity Program Liaison

+- 4) Orientation Program Liaison

+- 5) Admissions Liaison

+- TIPS Liaison

-- E) Selection and Term of Office:
+E) Selection and Term of Office:

-- 1) All Committee officers shall be internally elected through a majority rule process and recommended to the Committee on Committee Chair, after which they shall be appointed by the President, and approved by Senate for one (1) academic year

-- 2) Internal elections shall be held at the start of week 2 in spring quarter.
+- 1) All Committee officers shall be internally elected through a majority rule process and recommended to the Committee on Committee Chair, after which they shall be appointed by the President, and approved by Senate for one (1) academic year - 2) Internal elections shall be held at the start of week 2 in spring quarter.
 By week 8 of Spring Quarter there must be a new board elected for the next year.
 If not recommendations will be made by Committee on Committees and sent to the A.S.
-President who will send appointments to senate for approval.

-- 3) The internal elections proceed as follows:

-- a) The individual running must send in an application to the board before week 2 of spring quarter.

-- b) The individual running can be either nominated by another individual or have turned in an application

-- c) Current officers holding a position can nominate someone for a position.

-- d) A hiring committee will be established made up of three (3) board members to interview the candidates.
+President who will send appointments to senate for approval. - 3) The internal elections proceed as follows: - a) The individual running must send in an application to the board before week 2 of spring quarter. - b) The individual running can be either nominated by another individual or have turned in an application - c) Current officers holding a position can nominate someone for a position. - d) A hiring committee will be established made up of three (3) board members to interview the candidates.
 Hiring committee will include Chair or Co-chair and any two (2) board members to determine qualifications of candidates (chosen by the chair).
-Hiring committee does not have final say on appointments, they will

-instead assess and filter candidates pending board approval.
+Hiring committee does not have final say on appointments, they will instead assess and filter candidates pending board approval.
 Appointments will be made via board approval through a majority voting process which is open only to voting members.